Herman Cain says sexual harassment allegations not a factor in withdrawing from Fed consideration

 Cain, the former CEO of Godfather's Pizza, said last week on Fox Business Network that he had no plans to withdraw from consideration.

-Cain told Hannity that limitations on speaking openly eventually lead him to withdraw his nomination.
+Cain told Hannity that limitations on speaking openly eventually led him to withdraw his nomination.

 "If I have become the Federal Reserve governor, I would have been limited in terms of what I could talk about and tell people the truth, whereas in this environment, I am unlimited in being able to say what I want, when I want, to whoever if I want when it comes to the truth.
 That is why I made the decision not to do it," Cain said.